Prebid is more than a product; it’s a product suite, a community, and an organization.

 Prebid Server process

-Prebid Server provides multiple endpoints for auctions as well as data retrieval and supports the AMP (accelerated mobile pages) format.
+Prebid Server (PBS) provides multiple endpoints for auctions as well as data retrieval and supports the AMP (accelerated mobile pages) format.
 The primary endpoint is

 /openrtb2/auction and the process follows these steps: